Types of Garden Water Features

 Consider the following when choosing the perfect spot:

-• Choose the spot: Should ideally be visible from the house, on level ground, and partially in the sun so birds can enjoy it and algae is easier to manage.
+- Choose the spot: Pick somewhere visible from the house, on level ground, and partially in the sun so birds can enjoy it and algae is easier to manage.

 Simple Care & Algae Control

 Once a month, empty and rinse the pool or reservoir, brush away biofilm, and refresh any filter media.
 To curb algae, set your feature where dappled shade and gently flowing water enhance clarity, remove fallen leaves, and avoid over-feeding fish nearby.
-These steps work just as well in the backyard as for compact indoor use features.
+These steps work just as well in the back garden as for smaller indoor features.

-3. Avoid slippery lips like rough pebbles or textured rims improve footing.
+- Avoid slippery rims; rough pebbles or textured edges improve footing.

-4. For planting, use aquatic soil in mesh baskets; always use rinsed gravel on top to stop clouding.
+- For planting, use aquatic soil in mesh baskets and top with rinsed gravel to stop clouding.

 Frequently Asked Questions